sijbrenvv/MLP/README.md

 ## Code
 We separated the code in two files to retain an overview.
 The files are:
-- 'baseline.ipynb', where we carry out our baseline.
+- 'Baseline.ipynb', where we carry out our baseline.
 - 'MLP.ipynb', where we implement our k-means clusterer and plot the graphs.